aaronrai24/DollarDiscordBot/markdown/patch_notes.md

 - Added a new feature that DMs users with the weather forecast for the day.
 This feature is activated by setting the home address using the `/updateuserinfo` command.
 The weather forecast is calculated using the OpenWeatherMap API.
 - DMs are sent at 6:30 AM every morning.
 This feature is disabled on weekends.

-### NFL Score Notifications

-- Added a new feature that posts scores to the `#sports` channel.
-- Scores are posted at 1:00 PM, 5:30 PM, and 9:30 PM every Sunday.

 ### Embed Creator

 - Added a new feature that allows users to create custom embeds using the `!embed` command.